International Baccalaureate Diploma Programme (IB Diploma)

 Ian Austin Bursary Awards

 Our Ian Austin Bursary Awards are available for IB Diploma Programme students with particular academic ability and/or musical talent.
-These awards are means-tested and usually cover between 80-100% of the day fee for the two years of the Sixth Form.
+These awards are means-tested and cover up to 100% of the day fee for the two years of the Sixth Form.

 Find out more +